 (This is taken directly from The City of Newport Beach website, please visit their site for more information) by clicking on the title link above)

-Heisler Park Gazebo- This location has one of most lovely views of Laguna Beach's tide pools, beach strand and rock formations that lends themselves to a gorgeous back drop to wedding photos.
+Heisler Park Gazebo- This location has one of most gorgeous views of Laguna Beach's tide pools, beach strand and rock formations that lends itself to beautiful back drop to wedding photos.

 The Gazebo can handle up to 50 people, yet honestly 20-25 fits the best.
 There is a pathway that leads up to the gazebo to manage the overflow of people.
 Here are photos of Heisler Park.
 Parking can be challenging so plan your timing with this in mind.